databendlabs/databend/docs/doc/30-reference/30-sql/10-dml/dml-copy-into-table.md

     FILE_FORMAT = (type = 'CSV');
 ```

-**HTTP**
+**Remote Files**

-This example reads data from three CSV files and inserts it into a table:
+This example reads data from three remote CSV files and inserts it into a table:

 ```sql
 COPY INTO mytable